 Conclusions.
 At the end of the article you should try to finish off with concluding remarks.

 In the research section, Medwave also has a section for case reports.
 We think that case reports provide useful knowledge for professionals involved in clinical work.
 Case reports must include the following: abstract, introduction, case presentation, discussion and conclusions.

-The abstract should not exceed 150 words and should summarize the case and its results.
+The abstract should summarize the case and its results.

 The introduction should explicitly state why the case is important and why it should be published.